-Students achieved a grade and a half better than they were expected to.
+Students achieved over a grade higher than they were expected to.

 Academic Excellence

 At Rushey Mead Academy we are very proud of the outstanding achievements of our students regardless of their starting points and individual needs.
 Our students achieve the highest results in the city on a number of performance measures and have been consistently above national averages and outstanding for several years.